 How Avengers: Endgame Set an Unbeatable Standard for the MCU—And Why New Movies Are Struggling

 Superhero films often struggle to find the right mix of action and character-driven storytelling.
 Endgame managed to deliver jaw-dropping spectacle while keeping the emotional stakes front and center.

-The final battle scene, where nearly every Marvel hero assembled to face Thanos, was a cinematic event unlike anything seen before.
+The final battle scene, where nearly every marvel hero assembled to face Thanos, was a cinematic event unlike anything seen before.
 Yet, despite the sheer scale of the action, the film still gave personal moments room to breathe.
 Tony Stark’s final words—“I am Iron Man”—weren’t just a badass quip; they were the ultimate culmination of his journey from selfish billionaire to selfless savior.

+How Avengers: Endgame Set an Unbeatable Standard for the MCU—And Why New Movies Are Struggling